-Research focus: Materials science and engineering, chemistry and biological chemistry, 3D Printing, membrane technology
+Research focus: materials science and engineering, chemistry and biological chemistry, 3D printing, membrane technology, Advanced Manufacturing

-Jian-Yuan is currently working on 3D printed spacers using additive manufacturing technology, to address the problem of external concentration polarization, a ubiquitous problem occurring in all the membrane processes.
+Jian-Yuan is currently working on 3D printed spacers using additive manufacturing technology to address the problem of external concentration polarisation, a ubiquitous problem occurring in all the membrane processes.

-2016 Best Poster Award at Singapore International Water Week
+2016 Best Poster Award of Singapore International Water Week

-2015 Best Paper Award and PhD Student Travel Award from European Membrane Society (EMS)
+2015 European Membrane Society (EMS) Best Paper Award and PhD Student Travel Award

 2012 Nanyang President’s Graduate Scholarship Award